richy-gs/aquabotics_ws/README.md

-# Aquabotics ROS 2 Workspace
+# Aquabotics ROS2 Workspace

-This repository contains the ROS 2 workspace for **Aquabotics**, our open-source remotely-operated underwater vehicle.
+This repository contains the ROS2 workspace for **Aquabotics**, our open-source remotely-operated underwater vehicle.
 It includes all the packages, launch files, and helper scripts you need to:

 - Read input from an Xbox gamepad
 - Run a joystick‐to‐motor command node